How to build a website like Airbnb

 In a nutshell, a great marketplace idea is the result of four factors:

-• The market is fragmented (many suppliers and customers).
+3. The market is fragmented (with many suppliers and customers).

-• There’s potential for frequent usage (repeat purchases).
+4. There’s potential for frequent usage (which leads to repeat purchases).

 When you start looking at the world through the eyes of a marketplace founder, you'll likely start noticing ideas everywhere.

-We found that most one or several of these six revenue models:
+We found that most use one or several of the following revenue models:

-• Commission: charging a flat fee or a percentage out of each transaction.
+• Commission: charging a flat fee or a percentage of each transaction

-• Lead fee: charging providers for access to customers.
+• Lead fee: charging sellers for access to buyers

-• Freemium: charging for additional features, but core features are free.
+• Freemium: charging for additional features while core features are free

 Pie chart illustrating the revenue models used by the top 100 marketplace startups in 2021: Commission only 51.1%, commission + subscription 17%, subscription 16%, Freemium 2 %, Other 12.8%, and Lead fee 1.1%.